-- (i) the amplitude of the maximal value of A(Q) varies only slowly with the assumed value for N. Since N can hardly be in error by more than a single integer, it follows that no significant errors are likely to be introduced by the approximation involved - (ii) the variation of maximal A(Q) with assumed N is smooth, and an interpolated maximal value could be found.
-We use a least squares quadratic fit to the A(Q) values to achieve this.
-With the central value designated at the zeroth in N, and fitting a total of 5 A(Q) values, the interpolated value in N is found by elementary algebra from $-a_0/2$ , where $a_0$ is the zeroth order coefficient of the quadratic fit.
+(2) the variation of maximal A(Q) with assumed N is smooth, and an interpolated maximal value could be found.
+We used a least squares quadratic fit to the A(Q) values to achieve this.
+With the central value designated at the zeroth in N, and fitting a total of 5 A(Q) values, the interpolated value in N is found by elementary algebra from $-a_0/2$, where a_0 is the zeroth order coefficient of the quadratic fit.